Listen to this post |

 Color Schemes

-Monochromatic
+Monochromatic Colors

 Complementary

-Split-Complementary
+Split-Complementary Colors

 Split-Complementary colors are a three-color combination consisting of a base color and two colors that are 150 degrees and 210 degrees apart from the base color.

-Double Split Complementary
+Double Split Complementary Colors

-Achromatic
+Achromatic Colors

 Achromatic colors lack strong chromatic content and are said to be unsaturated, achromatic, or near neutral.

-Analogous
+Analogous Colors

-Analogous colors (also called Dominance Harmony) color scheme are groups of colors that are adjacent to each other on the color wheel, with one being the dominant color, which tends to be a primary or secondary color, and two on either side complementing, which tend to be tertiary.
+Analogous colors (also called Dominance Harmony) color schemes are groups of colors that are adjacent to each other on the color wheel, with one being the dominant color, which tends to be a primary or secondary color, and two on either side complementing, which tend to be tertiary.

 Triadic